Wondering What to Eat Before a Workout? These Are the 7 Best Foods, According to Fitness Experts

-Whether you like to get your workout in first thing or tend to hit the gym after the day is done, chances are that you’re not thinking too much about your pre-workout meal.
+Whether you like to get your workout in first thing or tend to hit the gym after the day is done, chances are that you’re not thinking too much about pre-workout nutrition.
 But that’s a mistake, says personal trainer Lisa Reed.
 If you want your body to perform at its best, it’s going to need fuel (no, not a handful of M&Ms).

-Peanut Butter on Whole Wheat Toast
+2. Peanut Butter on Whole Wheat Toast

 “Have a slice of whole wheat bread or a banana with a spoonful of peanut or almond butter for an excellent combination of both carbs and protein before your workout,” says sports dietitian Angie Asche.
 The carbohydrates will give you energy while protein helps muscle growth.
 Top tip: Go for nut butters that list only “peanuts” or “almonds” on the jar to avoid unnecessary sugars and oils.